This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-• Errors and debugging point accurately to the template definition location, not the instantiation point.
+• Errors and debugging can accurately point to the template definition location, not the template instantiation location.

-• Supports automatic template parameter deduction, eliminating the need for explicit type parameters, while also allowing explicit specification.
+• Supports automatic template parameter deduction, eliminating the need to explicitly write type parameters, while also supporting explicit specification of type parameters.

-• Supports implicit instantiation, where the compiler automatically instantiates used functions, as well as explicit instantiation, where instantiations are done manually.
+• Supports implicit instantiation, where the compiler automatically instantiates used functions.
+It also supports explicit instantiation, which is manual instantiation.

-Additionally, features like partial specialization, full specialization, variadic templates, and variable templates are all impossible with macros.
-It is the advent of templates that made the implementation of generic libraries like STL possible.
+In addition, there are a series of features such as partial specialization, full specialization, variadic templates, and variable templates, none of which can be achieved with macros alone.
+It is precisely because of the advent of templates that the implementation of generic libraries like STL became possible.

-The generics discussed above can be seen as the most direct use of templates.
-Based on these, we can achieve more advanced code generation, such as generating a fixed table at compile time for runtime queries.
-The standard library’s std::visit implementation uses this technique.
-Here’s a simple simulation:
+The generics mentioned above can be seen as the most direct use of templates.
+Based on them, we can have more advanced code generation, for example, generating a fixed table at compile time for runtime lookup.
+The implementation of std::visit in the standard library uses this technique; below is a simple simulation of it:

 template <typename T, typename Variant, typename Callback>